BrunoZell/ask.network/lightpaper.md

 Which translates into scanning the corpus of _Proposals_ for action paths that increase the probability of _Wants_ being satisfied according to future observations.

-After desired action paths have been identified, users commit to them by signing the selected action path and publishing it as a _Commitment_.
+After desired action paths have been identified, users commit to them by signing its actions and publishing it as _Commitments_.
 A commitment is an official statement of executing a specified act when the attached condition was satisfied by the latest observations.

 Then the subjects go ahead and actually do it accordingly, or they won't, depending in their final decision in the moment of the act.
 Subjects may purposefuly record evidence to later prove they caused certain economic activity.